 - 1. Update project cost estimates.
-For any project experiencing cost increases exceeding 10 percent of the originally contracted amount, a revised cost estimate must be submitted to OCTA.
+For any project experiencing cost increases exceeding 10 percent (10%) of the originally contracted amount, a revised cost estimate must be submitted to OCTA.
 This is applicable even if the increase is within the overall grant amount. - 2.
-Review the project delivery schedule

-- 3. Determine the project's continued viability - 4.
-Verify project operations and maintenance expenditures (e.g. Environmental Cleanup Program) - 5.
+Review the project delivery schedule - 3.
+Determine the project's continued viability - 4.
+Verify project O&M expenditures (e.g. ECP (Project X)) - 5.
 Discuss any potential issues with external fund sources committed as match against the competitive funds